 The midstream sector of the oilfield connects the far-spread oil and natural gas producing regions of the upstream sector with the various processing and storage locations of the downstream sector.
 To put it simply, midstream is the bridge between petroleum exploration and production (E&P) activities in the field and petroleum product distribution among refineries and other processing facilities.

-How Does Product Move Though the Oil and Gas Infrastructure?
+How Does Product Move Though the Oil and Gas Supply Chain Infrastructure?

 Midstream activities (which primarily include the storage and transportation of petroleum products) occur after the E&P phase of crude oil and natural gas operations.
 The transportation of crude and refined products, as well as oilfield byproducts, around the world, affects every aspect of the global economy.